-The insulin index or food insulin index (FII) – can help with weight loss because knowing the potential impact of any given food on insulin levels will allow you to choose foods that do not spike insulin.
+Wikipedia states: The Insulin Index of food represents how much it elevates the concentration of insulin in the blood during the two-hour period after food is ingested.
+The insulin index – or food insulin index (FII) – can help with weight loss because knowing the potential impact of any given food on insulin levels will allow you to choose foods that do not spike insulin.
 These spikes lead to weight gain and metabolic chaos.

 How The Insulin Index Differs From The Glycemic Index

-The glycemic index is associated with blood-sugar levels, and the impact food as on blood-sugar rise.
+The glycemic index is associated with blood sugar levels, and the impact food has on blood-sugar rise.
 For instance, ice cream and candy are high on the glycemic index due to the rise in blood sugar they cause, whereas, low-starch vegetables would be low on the glycemic index because they cause a negligible rise in blood sugar.

 Low-fat flavored yogurt rates 21 on the GI, but 84 on the FII.
 Low-fat foods are typically sweetened with artificial sweeteners, which are not taken into account in the GI, but are very relevant in the FII because they do, in fact, stimulate insulin.
 The FII also takes into account protein and fiber.
 Quantity and quality are both important.

 Another difference between the GI and FII pertains to foods containing a lot of fructose.
 These foods may not cause blood-sugar spikes, but they do cause rises in insulin.
 This is why foods that were previously considered safe for people with diabetes, may not be ideal after all.